stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Shadow/index.md

+---
 title: Shadow Lineage
-parent: (Specify) Lineages
+parent: Lineages
-grand_parent: Character Creation
+grand_parent: Characters
 ---

 Shadow Lineage
 Whether by birth or by unholy magic, darkness and shadow suffuse your soul.
 Though warmth and joy may seem distant to you, that is only a small price to pay for the powers you have been granted.

 ## Special Abilities

 ### Eyes of Night
 Your eyes pierce through even the darkest shadows, magical or otherwise.
 Darkness never negatively impacts your **effect** when taking actions that rely on your ability to see